A savory Vichyssoise Leek and Potato Pie is brimming with a savory filling, creamy white sauce, and a buttery flaky pie crust.

-When I created this recipe a few years ago it was shortly after a family movie night to watch Cloudy With a Chance of Meatballs 2.
-To me, the best thing about that movie is that it is stuffed from beginning to end with food-based puns like, “we’re toast”, “lettuce help”, and “this is bananas!”
-My favorite?
-“There’s a leek in the boat!”, as the scene cuts to an actual leek walking around in a boat.
-(There is a reason that in my day job I work with six and seven-year-olds… my maturity level is pretty much equal to theirs.)
+When I created this recipe a few years ago, it was shortly after a family movie night to watch Cloudy With a Chance of Meatballs 2.
+The best thing about that movie is that it is stuffed from beginning to end with food puns like, "We're toast!", "Lettuce help." and "This is bananas!"
+And my favorite of the puns: "There's a leek in the boat!", as the scene cuts to an actual leek walking around in a boat.

-After that movie I had leeks on the brain, and I thought of the delicious, creamy, cold soup called Vichyssoise, abundant with leeks and potatoes.
+After that viewing, I understandably had leeks on the brain, and I thought of Vichyssoise: a delicious, creamy, cold soup abundant with leeks and potatoes.
 As it turns out this combination is also quite nice in a pie shell, and it is a wonderful, savory comfort food treat!

-Vichyssoise the soup is traditionally puréed, but in this pie version I left the leeks and potatoes chunky.
-The filling surrounding the leeks and potatoes is thick and indulgent thanks to a white sauce made with chicken stock and cream.
+A traditional vichyssoise is puréed, but in this pie version, I left the leeks and potatoes chunky.
+The filling surrounding the leeks and potatoes is thick, creamy, and indulgent.

 This is a delicious lunch or dinner pie.
 It would also be ogled and devoured at a brunch table.
 The chicken stock can be swapped out for vegetable stock to create a vegetarian version.